Last updated on May 5, 2024

 Nik Silver Efex offers a collection of black and white films that simulate characteristics such as grain, contrast, and color response.
 You can also modify the characteristics as you wish using the tools available in this section.

-You can give a specific rendering to your image, or use grain to mask certain problems inherent in the lack of sharpness or excessive smoothing of noise (and details), or quite simply, to get away from the sometimes too-perfect rendering of digital
+You can give a specific rendering to your image, or use grain to mask certain problems inherent in the lack of sharpness or excessive smoothing of noise (and details), or quite simply, to get away from the sometimes too-perfect rendering of digital images.

 Film Grain